-Total Liquidity Position (a non-GAAP financial measure)
+Total Liquidity (a non-GAAP financial measure)

-Total Liquidity Position (a non-GAAP financial measure) is defined as cash and cash equivalents plus short-term deposits.
+Total Liquidity (a non-GAAP financial measure) is the total of cash and cash equivalents and marketable securities.
 Each of these components appears in the consolidated balance sheet.
-The U.S. GAAP financial measures most directly comparable to Total Liquidity Position are cash and cash equivalents and short-term deposits as reported in the consolidated financial statements (in thousands).
+The U.S. GAAP financial measure most directly comparable to Total Liquidity is cash and cash equivalents as reported in the consolidated financial statements, which reconciles to Total Liquidity as follows (in thousands):

-March 31, D December 31,
+March 31, December 31,

-2017 2016
+2018 2017

-Cash and cash equivalents \$ 170,559 \$ 158,779
+Cash and cash equivalents \$ 53,375 \$ 84,043

-Short-term deposits 33,114 22,694
+Marketable securities 108,459 124,218

-Total Liquidity Position \$ 203,673 \$ 181,473
+Total Liquidity \$ 161,834 \$ 208,261

-We believe that the presentation of Total Liquidity Position provides useful information to investors because management reviews Total Liquidity Position as part of its management of overall liquidity, financial flexibility, capital structure and leverage.
+We believe that the presentation of Total Liquidity provides useful information to investors because management reviews Total Liquidity as part of its management of overall liquidity, financial flexibility, capital structure and leverage.
+The definition of Total Liquidity includes investments, which are highly-liquid and available to use in our current operations, such as marketable securities.